 “I’ve gotten so Mexican,” made me think about how quickly I too had already gotten used to Mexico’s everyday hazards.

 Mexican homes, for example, often have gas ovens.
 The dials on most of them have a blue mark so worn down from wear that from few feet away, it can be hard to see if a gas burner is on or off.

 I had not lit a gas oven in thirty years when I started coming to Mexico.
 I know some younger people who have never even seen one.
-I came downstairs for coffee one morning to find out I might have become Mexico’s first skinny blond suicide bomber.
+I came downstairs for coffee one morning, sniffed the air and realized I may become Mexico’s first skinny blond suicide bomber.

 The Mexican culture will never include hordes of people walking and texting at the same time.
 Sidewalks sometimes end abruptly with a three foot drop (although in all fairness, they do the same in Richmond,Virginia ’s Shockoe Bottom, Denver’s RiNO district and any industrial warehouse area-turned-chic).
 I call these abruptly ending walkways "infinity sidewalks" after the pools that fade into nothingness.